 It depends on how often you wear and use it.
 It’s easier to keep it clean if you wash it as soon as you finish up in the apiary.

 However, sometimes we get tired and ball up the suit and forget about it for weeks, especially in winter.
 That’s when you get mildew, which is stinky and leaves stains that are difficult to remove.

-Some stains are difficult to get out, but that shouldn’t worry you.
+Some stains are difficult to get out of, but that shouldn’t worry you.
 The bees don’t care.
-Wash off the alarm pheromone and rinse away any chemical smells off of your suit that may irritate your bees.
+Wash off the alarm pheromone and rinse away any chemical smells from your suit that may irritate your bees.